 Reflect Fear (Su): The mesmerist can trigger this trick when the subject is affected by a fear effect or is the target of an Intimidate check to demoralize it.
 When the trick is triggered, the subject suppresses the fear effect that triggered the trick for 1d4 rounds, and any creature that caused this effect must succeed at a Will save or become shaken for 1 round.
 The rounds during which the subject ignores the triggering fear effect still count against the effect’s duration.
 If the duration of the reflect fear trick is longer than the fear effect lasts, the subject isn’t affected by the fear effect at all.

 Reflection of Weakness (Su): Psychic feedback causes an enemy to suffer from the same weakening effect it imposes on the subject.
-The mesmerist can trigger this trick when an attack or spell used by an enemy causes the subject to take ability damage, ability drain, bleed damage, or a minor or moderate condition listed under the touch treatment class feature.
+The mesmerist can trigger this trick when an attack or spell used by an enemy causes the subject to take ability damage, ability drain, bleed damage, or a status effect.
 If the trick is triggered by ability damage, ability drain, or bleed damage, the amount of damage or drain the subject takes is reduced by 2 points (to a minimum of 0 points), and the creature that made the attack or cast the spell takes 2 points of ability damage to an ability score of the mesmerist’s choice.
 The monster can attempt a Will save to negate the ability damage.
 This ability can be used if the attacker inflicts a curse, disease, or poison that deals ability damage or drain, but only if it deals that damage immediately, with no onset time.
-If the trick is triggered by the subject gaining a condition, the subject is still affected by the condition, but the attacker takes a condition of the mesmerist’s choice for 1 round.
-This condition must come from the minor condition or moderate condition lists of the touch treatment class feature.
-The enemy can attempt a Will save to avoid gaining the condition.
-The mesmerist doesn’t need to have touch treatment to select or use this trick.
+If the trick is triggered by the subject gaining a status effect, the subject is still affected by the status effect, but the attacker takes a status effect of the mesmerist’s choice for 1 round.
+The enemy can attempt a Will save to avoid gaining the status effect.

 See in Darkness (Su): The subject gains darkvision with a range of 60 feet for 1 minute.
 The mesmerist can trigger this trick when the subject moves into an area of darkness.